matevz/game-node/plugins/telegramPlugin/README.md

-# Twitter Plugin for Virtuals Game
+# Telegram Plugin for Virtuals Game

 This plugin allows you to integrate Telegram functionalities into your Virtuals Game.